dphilipson/transducist/docs/api.md

 ### `.isEmpty()`

 Returns `true` if there are any elements, else `false`.
+Short-circuits computation after reading one element.
 For example:

 ```ts
 chainFrom([1, 2, 3, 4, 5])